AdvaithRavishankar/Heatmap-style-Jigsaw-with-mnist/README.md

-# Heatmap-style-Jigsaw-with-mnist
+# Heatmap-Style Jigsaw Applied to Mnist
-This repository contains the implementation of Heatmap-Style Jigsaw Puzzle presented by [Kun Zhang](https://arxiv.org/abs/2012.07101) for the purpose of 2D-pose estimation in human beings.
+This repository contains the implementation of Heatmap-Style Jigsaw Puzzle presented by [Kun Zhang et al.2020](https://arxiv.org/abs/2012.07101) for the purpose of 2D-pose estimation in human beings.

 This repository provides a framework to create this implementation with the MNIST dataset.